Developmental language disorders: A teacher's guide

 Developmental language disorders can have a profound effect on a child's education, what positive steps can teachers take in the classroom?

-Development language disorder (DLD), considered a neurodevelopmental disorder, that falls under speech, language, and communication needs.
+Development language disorder (DLD), considered a neurodevelopmental disorder, that falls under special educational needs.
 It is a long-life condition that affects the child in using and understanding language.
 It is also known as specific language impairment (SLI), speech disorder, speech-language impairment, or expressive-receptive language disorder.
 All these names come under the umbrella term of a developmental speech disorder.

 Children with developmental language difficulties may be at risk of working below their age range level.
 Children with developmental language difficulties may be struggling with social skills and low educational attainment.
 The child at the age of 4 has a more stable language ability, therefore the developmental language disorder can be measured accurately at the age of 4.
 That does not mean that there are no signs of developmental language disorder appearing on the child before age 4 but it is more accurately diagnosed at the age of 4.